kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

         Weight int
 }

-// Objective captures the latency SLO of a LLM use case.
+// Objective captures the latency SLO of a LLM service.
 // In MVP, meeting the SLO is on a best effort basis.
 // Future: Extend the API for different behaviors of meeting the SLO.
 // The gateway will perform best-effort load balancing, and work with other components (e.g., autoscaler) to meet the